Uploadjoy/uploadjoy/README.md

 Source for the Node Client is located in `packages/client`.

-Source for documentation is located in `www`.

-An example Next.js app in located in `e2e` for testing the client.
+An example Next.js app in located in `examples` for testing the client.